Skip to content

 property_get(properties, key)

-Extracts a value from a properties map.
+Extracts a value from a properties map with automatic format detection and optimized performance for JSONB data.

 Syntax: